martingallagher/runes/README.md

 - The startup cost of computing the array of properties
 - Memory consumption of ~25Mb on x86-64

+This package isn't a replacement for the standard `unicode` package; it's recommended this package is trialled when performance is a priority; e.g. mass-text normalisation and segmentation.
+For input containing highly randomised data across the Unicode spectrum it will perform worse than the standard `unicode` package due to cache locality.
+As always: measure.

 ## Benchmarks

 Use `make bench` to run the benchmarks.